onatalushko/time_tracker/README.txt

 -----------------------------------

-To begin tracking time go to the edit content type screen for any content type (admin/content/node-type/%content-type-name) and scroll to the 'Time Tracker Settings' fieldset.
-There, you can choose to track time either on this content type's nodes or this content type's comments.
-Tracking time on nodes will give you a time entry sheet and a table of time entries at the bottom of a node's content, but before the comments.
+To begin tracking time go to the edit content type screen for any content type (admin/config/time_tracker/entity_settings).
+There, you can choose to track time either on this entity or if the entity is a "node" you can track time on that node's comments.
+Tracking time on entities will give you a time entry sheet and a table of time entries at the bottom of a entities's content, but before the comments.
 Tracking time on comments will add a time entry sheet to the comment form.
-Keep in mind that if you choose to track time on a content type's nodes as well as comments, you will only ever see comment time entries in the comment thread, and node time entries in the time entry table.
-However, if you were to use views to view the time entries, you could see them all with no distinction.
+Unlike the 6.x version all time entries will be displayed on the entity regardless of whether they were posted on the entity or a comment.

-We recommend deciding ahead of time whether or not you would like to track time on comments or nodes.
-We've found that people who just want to jot down time entries with minimal notes prefer to track time on nodes.
-However people who like extensive notes along with their time entires, as well as the ability to thread conversations based on time entries, prefer to use comments as their vessel for tracking time.
+We recommend deciding ahead of time whether or not you would like to track time on comments or entities.
+We've found that people who just want to jot down time entries with minimal notes prefer to track time on entities.
+However people who like extensive notes along with their time entries, as well as the ability to thread conversations based on time entries, prefer to use comments as their vessel for tracking time.

-Settings for Time Tracker can be found at admin/settings/time_tracker.
+Settings for Time Tracker can be found at admin/config/time_tracker/global_settings.
 They should be mostly self explanatory.
 We recommend, however, deciding beforehand if you wish to track time using durations (e.g. 2 hours) or time intervals (e.g. 1:00pm to 2:00pm).

 * Optional Fields *

 Some fields are optional.
 They can be enabled /disabled on the time tracker settings page:

  - Billable:   A simple checkbox to flag the time entry as billable